felipeGarciaDiaz/regex-forms/README.md

 # regex-forms

 ### A library for effortlessy validating forms, and other inputs in javascript
-At this time regex-forms is pretty SVGFEDisplacementMapElement, if you have any useful regex's to add please do so!
+At this time regex-forms is pretty simple, if you have any useful regex's to add please do so!
 I just added a few that i needed at a certain time. i will add more soon.

 ## Examples:
 ```